A Software Tool Developed at Columbia Enhances Genetic Diagnoses

 Specifically, the EHR-Phenolyzer extracts information about the disease phenotype and integrates that with knowledge of associated genotypes to generate a list of candidate genes known to be linked to that particular medical condition.
 From there, a patient’s genomic sequence can be screened to determine which of those gene sequences contain anomalies known to cause the condition.

-“The EHR-Phenolyzer allows us to automate the association of phenotypes stored in patients' medical records with genomic information, where those associations are known, to improve the efficiency and effectiveness of phenotype-driven genetic diagnosis in the era of genomic medicine,” he says.
+“The EHR-Phenolyzer allows us to automate the association of phenotypes stored in patients' medical records with genomic information," adds Wang, “where those associations are known, to improve the efficiency and effectiveness of phenotype-driven genetic diagnosis in the era of genomic medicine. ”

 High Throughput via Natural Language Processing